woa-a52s/Samsung-A52s-5G-Guides/Install/Flash-UEFI-TWRP.md

 ## Flashing UEFI

 There are a few ways to flash the UEFI image to Galaxy A52s 5G.

+> [!NOTE]
+> If installing Windows with an FFU image, please use the Mu_aloha-UEFI.img image (contained in UEFI-vX.X.X.zip archive).

 **Option 1**: Refer to the guide's [Flashing with Odin](#flashing-with-odin) section and flash the UEFI image with Odin.
 Use an archiving utility, rename UEFI.img to boot.img and compress it to .tar file.
 Flash the compressed UEFI .tar image with Odin, loading it in the **AP** slot.